-■ If the fabric does not fit under the presser foot

-The presser foot lever can be raised to two different positions.
-If the fabric does not fit under the presser foot, for example, when sewing together thick fabrics, raise the presser foot lever to its highest position so that the fabric can be placed under the presser foot.
+■ If the fabric does not fit under the presser foot If the fabric does not fit easily under the presser foot, raise the presser foot lever even higher to bring the presser foot to its highest position.

-■ If the fabric does not feed
+■ If thick seams are being sewn and the fabric does not feed at the beginning of stitching

-When sewing thick fabric such as denim or quilting, the fabric may not feed at the start of sewing if the presser foot is not level, as shown below.
-In this case, use the presser foot locking pin (black button on the left side) of zigzag foot "J" so that the presser foot remains level while sewing, allowing the fabric to be fed smoothly.
+The fabric may not feed when thick seams are being sewn and the presser foot is not level, as shown below.
+In this case, use the presser foot locking pin (black button on the left side of zigzag foot "J" so that the presser foot remains level while sewing, allowing the fabric to be fed smoothly.